 How the harmful substances are spread into the ice

 The bacteria, on the other hand, was likely to come from other sources such as growths in storage dispensing systems, for example, the inside of an ice machine compartment.
-As well as this, bacterium may be introduced into ice machines if the water supply is not properly filtered first.
+As well as this, the bacterium may be introduced into ice machines if the water supply is not properly filtered first.

 How to prevent the risk of harmful matter in your ice machine

-Most harmful bacteria do not readily multiply below 8°c, however, some certain bacteria and viruses can survive freezing for many hours and remain capable of growth especially when introduced to strong alcoholic drinks (which are mainly served with ice) It is therefore vital that ice does not become contaminated with airborne particles, food handlers or dirty utensils, as well as ensuring adequate cleaning of the ice making equipment and good hygiene practices when handling ice.
+Most harmful bacteria do not readily multiply below 8°c, however, some certain bacteria and viruses can survive being frozen for many hours and remain capable of growth especially when introduced to strong alcoholic drinks (which are mainly served with ice) It is therefore vital that ice does not become contaminated with airborne particles, food handlers or dirty utensils, as well as ensuring adequate cleaning of the ice making equipment and good hygiene practices when handling ice.

 1. The ice machine should be connected to a direct water system and not an external water source e.g. a water storage tank.

-2. Dependant on your areas water supply you may need to use a water filter to clear out any harmful particles and bacteria in the water.
+2. Dependent on your areas water supply you may need to use a water filter to clear out any harmful particles and bacteria in the water.
 Ensure that the water softener you are using is designed specifically for ice machines.